ansible-ThoTeam/nexus3-oss/README.md

       #     - "nx-admin"
 ```
 Ldap users/roles mappings.
 State `absent` will remove roles from the existing user if already present.
+Ldap users are not removed.
+Trying to set roles on a non existing user will result in an error.

 ### Content selectors